Alexander Alderman Semmes: Civil War service

 Semmes served on the side-wheel steamship Rhode Island as a lieutenant during the first year of the war, during which time the vessel captured the Confederate schooner Aristides off Charlotte harbor.
 In March 1862, he was given command of the screw steamer Wamsutta, and participated in the Battle of the Riceboro River.

 Semmes was promoted to lieutenant commander in July, and given command of the new screw propeller gunboat Tahoma on October 17, 1862.
 Serving in the East Gulf Blockade Squadron commanded by Admiral Cornelius Stribling, he was able to make seven captures off the west coast of Florida, as well as launching an expeditionary attack at Tampa Bay and engaging the shore batteries at Gadsden Point in April 1863.

 In August 1864, he became commander of the Passaic-class monitor Lehigh, participating in the bombardment of Fort Pringle, and in the operations at Charleston until that city surrendered.
 He co-operated with Gen. U.S. Grant's army, fought the Howlett's House batteries, and was present at the fall of Richmond in 1865.

 Postwar service

-Semmes was made captain of the sloop of war USS Alaska, and in around December 1875 was ordered by President Grant to Cape Palmas, Liberia, in a show of force to stop the Grebo-Liberian War.
+Semmes was made captain of the sloop of war USS Alaska, and in around December 1875 was ordered by President Grant to Cape Palmas, Liberia, in a show of force to stop the Liberian–Grebo War.
 Semmes pulled into Cape Palmas on 3 February 1876.

 In 1880, Semmes was made the third president of the Board of Inspection and Survey, which had been formed in 1868.
 He served as the board's president until June 1883.
 At the time of his death, he commanded the Washington Navy Yard.